 To begin, consider Purefy’s rate comparison tool.
 It allows you to complete one simple form that presents you with your prequalified offers from multiple vendors in an easy to compare chart.

 At Purefy, we work diligently to partner with lenders offering outstanding reputations and loan programs that carry no origination fees or prepayment penalties.
-Some, such as PenFed Credit Union, also allow you to transfer federal and private student loans into a consolidated loan in the qualifying child’s name.
+Some, such as SoFi and PenFed Credit Union, also allow you to transfer federal and private student loans into a consolidated loan in the qualifying child’s name.